The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 Availability

 There are two downsides to DLSS.
-First, it has to be manually implemented in video games.
+First, it has to be specifically integrated in video games.
 It’s not a simple option that you can enable or disable in Nvidia’s settings.

-The second drawback is that it is proprietary to RTX GPUs only.
+The second drawback is that it is exclusive to RTX GPUs only.
 And, as new generations of RTX GPUs are released, newer DLSS versions may not be available to older RTX cards.

-As an example, DLSS 3 can exclusively be accessed by RTX 4000 GPUs.
+As an illustration, DLSS 3 can exclusively be accessed by RTX 4000 GPUs.

-In terms of game support, there are probably around 200 different titles that have some iteration of DLSS available.
+In terms of game support, there are probably around 200 diverse titles that have some version of DLSS available.

 That’s not a small number, but there are thousands of games out there, and there are many that will never support DLSS (especially indie), which you should bear in mind when purchasing RTX GPUs.

-Although it is crucial to note that future updates will make DLSS simpler for developers to incorporate it into their games.
+Although it is vital to note that future updates will make DLSS simpler for developers to incorporate it into their games.

 Here are some of the most common games that have DLSS: